-The West Coast ski scene is the land of extremes with Mt.
-Baker holding the record as snowiest and Whistler Blackcomb the largest in all of North America.
+The West Coast ski scene is the land of extremes, with Mt.
+Baker holding the record as snowiest and Whistler Blackcomb the largest in North America.
 Access to the best of that snow and the rowdy terrain it blankets is provided by the workhorse of the mountain – the chairlift.

 There are many worthy contenders for the top spots, but a few are standouts.
 Here are the Top 10 Chairlifts on the West Coast, in no particular order:

 The biggest ski resort in Washington offers up some big skiing.
 The Chair 6 lift provides access to a 40-degree powder bowl, no-fall zones right under the chair, backcountry access to Silver King & Campbell Basin makes this chair a winner.

 “In addition, doubles are still the lift du jour for the area’s prime terrain (off High Campbell), keeping lines fresh well into the afternoon.”

 Chair 23 – Mammoth Mountain, CA

 Type: fixed-grip triple